MAInformatico/Tools/README.md

 Information.sh
                 Gives you some information about your system like hardware, network, distro and kernel version etc.
                 This script creates 6 files divided by: techincal information of your system like serial number, hardware, network, processor information, user information, distro and kernel version.

+ejecutar.sh
+              This script execute the initial process to enable symfony on your local computer.
+In this case the path is on the Netbeans Projects folder.
+Just edit this path and put the local path of your project using this structure:
+            php "your path" console server:start